Natalie-2004/Java/README.md

 }
 ```

-**interface**
+**<<interface>>**
+- use 'implementation'
 - only have abstract method
-- cannot have instance variables, only static/final
+- cannot have instance, only static
 - cannot have constructors
+- only define functions signatures
-- a class can implement multiple interfaces
+- a class can implement multiple interfaces, but needed to follow all of its rules (like contract)
 ```java
 interface Animal {
     void makeSound();